 Academic and cultural orientation program, mid-year conference, on-going support during the grant

-The Fulbright U.S. Scholar Program is administered on the U.S. side by the Council for International Exchange of Scholars (CIES), which oversees the application process and pre-screens applicants.
+The Fulbright U.S. Scholar Program is administered on the U.S. side by the Institute of International Education and the Council for International Exchange of Scholars (CIES), which oversees the application process and pre-screens applicants.

 Application must include: CV, Project Statement, 2 Letters of references, 2 to 3 syllabi/course outlines (up to 10 pages, for teaching or teaching/research awards), bibliography (up to 3 pages, for research or teaching/research awards), Invitation/Affiliation Letter.